pubnub/chat-engine-function/README.md

 1. Run `npm test` to verify that the bundle is correct.
 1. Copy the code to your clipboard for later use.

-### Create a PubNub REST Function.
+### Create a PubNub REST Function

-1. On your [PubNub Admin Dashboard](dashboard.pubnub.com), go the ChatEngine app key you set up in the previous section to upload your Function.
+1. On your [PubNub Admin Dashboard](https://dashboard.pubnub.com/), go the ChatEngine app key you set up in the previous section to upload your Function.
 1. Select the _Functions_ tab on the top left side of the page.
 1. Fill out the following text fields and click _Create New Module_: